robotmonkey1000/mcserverupdater/README.md

 ## Run
 Run update.bat, as long as you have done the setup everything should be handled correctly, the downloads should commence and your server should run.
+This should be run whenever you want to start your server it will do an update check and then start your server.

 ## Config File